Violet King Henry: Law school

-Career
+King was the first Black woman lawyer in Canada, the first Black person to graduate law in Alberta and the first Black person to be admitted to the Alberta Bar.

+Legal practice

 King practiced criminal law in Calgary, articling with E.J.
 McCormick.
+Though, King did more than just article with E.J McCormick, as through the great efforts of her own, King worked on criminal cases, being assigned five murder cases, and represented clients in domestic violence.
+Successfully, she appealed an adjournment for a client she represented.
+King also notably worked on estate law cases.
+King dedicated many years to being a lawyer, and habitually spoke about racial, gender, and inter-religious relations.
 She later moved to Ottawa, around 1956, to join the federal civil service in a senior administrative role at Citizenship and Immigration Canada, where she was promoted twice.
 She served during the time that Ellen Fairclough was named Canada's first woman member of cabinet and Minister of Immigration.
 By 1962, the Department had taken major steps to eliminate racism and respect the new Bill of Rights.

+YMCA executive roles

 In 1963, King moved to the United States, working in executive roles for the YW/YMCA in Newark, New Jersey and Chicago, Illinois, gaining prominence for helping African Americans find work.
+In 1965, King married Godfrey C. Henry, a Trinidadian-American and graduate of Columbia University's Graduate School of Political Science, and they lived in Newark, New Jersey.
+In 1966 King-Henry gave birth to her only child, daughter Jo-Anne Henry.
 In 1976, she was appointed Executive Director of the national Council of YMCA’s Organizational Development Group, becoming the first woman named to a senior management position with the American national YMCA.

-In 1965 King married Godfrey C. Henry, a Trinidadian-American and graduate of Columbia University's Graduate School of Political Science, and they lived in Newark, NJ.
-In 1966 King-Henry gave birth to her only child, daughter Jo-Anne Henry.

-King was 52 when she died of cancer in New York City in 1982.
+King was 52 years old when she died of cancer in New York City in 1982.